 12. Hang a mirror

 We grabbed this inexpensive $2 mirror at a garage sale a few years ago and painted it white.
 A mirror in the room is really helpful especially if there is no ensuite bathroom.
+We also quite love this shabby chic one from Amazon:

 12. Leave some snacks!